 Supported Networks on Ronin Wallet

-Ronin Wallet currently supports the following networks:
+Ronin Wallet natively supports the following networks:

 - Ethereum (ETH)